Get insider access

 DRC @ Max Volume

-The Sonos Arc has good stereo dynamics.
-The bar gets loud, so it easily fills large and more open living spaces with sound.
-After updating the bar to firmware version 14.18, a little more compression entered the mix when turned up to max volume, especially in the bass range.
+The Sonos Arc has great stereo dynamics.
+The bar gets loud, so it easily fills large, more open living spaces with sound.
+That said, after updating the bar to firmware version 14.18, a little more compression entered the mix when turned up to max volume, particularly in the bass range.
+It's fairly minor, all things considered, though.

 Sound